Mechazo11/Genetic_Algorithm_2D_Rosenbrock/README.md

 # Genetic_Algorithm_2D_Rosenbrock

-Genetic Algorithm tp 2D unconstrained optimization problem.
-Rosenbrock is chosen as an illustrative example
+Demonstrates usage of a Genetic Algorithm in solving a 2D unconstrained optimization problem.
+A standard Rosenbrock problem is chosen as an illustrative example

-Version -- 3.0
+Version -- 3.5
-Updated on -- 11/08/2020
+Updated on -- 02/11/2023

 Written in MATLAB Version -- 2019b